SergiusTheBest/plog/README.md

 #endif
 ```

+Character sets convertion is done by:

+* `WideCharToMultiByte`/`MultiByteToWideChar` - on Windows
+* `iconv` - on other systems

-All files are stored as UTF-8 with BOM.
+By default all log files are stored in UTF-8 with BOM.

+*Note: on Android wide string support in Plog is disabled.*

 ##Formatter
 `Formatter` is responsible for formatting data from `Record` into various string representations (in theory binary forms can be used too).
 There is no base class for formatters, they are implemented as classes with static functions `format` and `header`.
 Plog has TXT, CSV and FuncMessage formatters.